isomerpages/chi-ogpshowcase/_products/DataGovSG/Get Started.md

 For more information on [Data.gov.sg](https://data.gov.sg/), please refer to [https://data.gov.sg/](https://data.gov.sg/)

-If you would like help with your project, you can [submit your problem statement](https://form.gov.sg/636b02cff8cbe3001165f9dd) to DSHO and we will see whether we can help.
+If you would like help with your project, you can [submit your problem statement](https://form.gov.sg/636b02cff8cbe3001165f9dd) to DSHO and let us find out how we can assist you.